Plantar Fasciitis: Common Causes and Treatments

 • Swelling in the heel or arch of the foot.

-• Tenderness in the heel and sole of the foot.
+• Tenderness in the heel and sole.

 • Numbness or tingling in the foot.